-Will future generations know what it’s like to shop in a real store with actual cash registers?
-If the number of struggling retailers is any indication, the answer is no. Shopping malls and traditional stores have struggled since the arrival of Amazon and other e-commerce sites.
+Will future generations shop in real stores with actual cash registers?
+If the number of hurting U.S. retailers is any indication, the answer is no. Shopping malls and traditional stores have struggled since the arrival of Amazon and other e-commerce sites.
 But other factors are to blame as well.

 Next: This brand is going “under.”